Summer Camps at Nebraska

 Audience

-High School Rising Freshmen, Sophomores, Juniors and Seniors
+Rising High School Freshmen, Sophomores, Juniors and Seniors

-Big Red Camps offer 13 distinct college and career exploration programs in areas such as art, education, engineering and physical and social sciences.
-Hosted at the University of Nebraska–Lincoln, students will explore Nebraska’s campus, meet people from across the country, spend time investigating an interest or potential career and showcase their achievements.
+Big Red Camps offer nine distinct college and career exploration programs in areas such as art, education, engineering and physical and social sciences.
+Hosted at the University of Nebraska–Lincoln, students will explore Nebraska's campus, meet people from across the country, spend time investigating an interest or potential career and showcase their achievements.

 A group of students sitting at a table working on an electronics kit